martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 It might have been possible to define a similar setting to indicate that a server would respect settings for TLS session resumption more generally.
-This would have the benefit of providing starting values for clients that differ from the protocol-default initial values.
+This would have the benefit of providing starting values for clients that differ from the protocol-defined initial values.

 However, resumption does not come with a clear rejection signal in the same way as early data.
-Servers would not have any way to indicate when previous settings short of rejecting resumption, which has serious performance consequences.
+Servers would not have any way to invalidate previous settings short of rejecting resumption, which could have undesirable performance consequences.
 Furthermore, a setting of that type would be difficult for clients to adapt to as many clients do not currently condition their behavior on whether the underlying TLS connection is resumed or full.